-STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE West Kenwood Drive and New Cut Road
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE

-- (a) The requested variance will not adversely affect the public health, safety or welfare. - STAFF: The requested variance will not adversely affect public health, safety or welfare since the new structures will serve as a complement to the existing historical corner structure. - (b) The requested variance will not alter the essential character of the general vicinity. - STAFF: The requested variance will not alter the essential character of the general vicinity since the new structures will match the existing historical corner structure. - (c) The requested variance will not cause a hazard or nuisance to the public. - STAFF: The requested variance will not cause a hazard or nuisance to the public since the sight triangle will not be disturbed. - (d) The requested variance will not allow an unreasonable circumvention of the zoning regulations. - STAFF: The requested variance will not allow an unreasonable circumvention of the zoning regulations since encroachments will not be noticeable from the street or sidewalk.
+- (a) The requested variance will not adversely affect the public health, safety or welfare. - STAFF: The variance will not adversely affect the public health, safety or welfare because the existing structure has a front setback greater than 80 feet. - (b) The requested variance will not alter the essential character of the general vicinity. - STAFF: The requested variance will not alter the essential character of the general vicinity because the natural sloped terrain and existing landscaping will be maintained. - (c) The requested variance will not cause a hazard or nuisance to the public. - STAFF: The requested variance will not cause a hazard or nuisance to the public because the proposed structure will blend in with the existing topography. - (d) The requested variance will not allow an unreasonable circumvention of the zoning regulations. - STAFF: The requested variance will not allow an unreasonable circumvention of the zoning regulations because the proposed structure will be located on the most logical spot of the property to maintain the natural topography.